K-Khud/JuniorTestAssignment/README.md

 ## Features

-* Fast switching between categories with the tabBar.
+* Local cache with the use of CoreData.
 * Fast switching between categories with the tabBar.
 * Search within a category across id/name/manufacturer.
 * Loading animation to add responsiveness to the app.